rithviknishad/tinyrouter.js/README.md

 ### Link binding

-Simply add the `data-route` attribute to links for automatic on-click naviation.
+Simply add the `data-route` attribute to links for automatic on-click navigation.

 ```html
 <a href="/users/42" data-route>View User</a>